mandar-18/PR430_pipinstall/README.md

 - A Flask server will run.
 Type 127.0.0.1:5000 in your browser.
 - Type in the name of video you want to give input to the system.
 The video to be saved in example_clips folder in your project root.
 A sample video has been included in the       same.
 - The process will start and another window will open which will show video footage along with on screen messages if unusual event occurs.
+- For storing the output, just create an output folder in project root.

 **Requirements**